RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 ### ABS
-Acrylonitrile Butadiene Styrene or ABS for short, is created from Acrylonitrile, Butadiene and Styrene polymers.
+Acrylonitrile Butadiene Styrene or ABS for short is created from Acrylonitrile, Butadiene and Styrene polymers.
 It is a material commonly used in personal or household 3D printing, which is done using primarily FDM.
 If you are used to printing with PLA, you’ll probably find ABS a little trickier to print with.

 ABS Filament: What are the Proper Settings?
 It can be quite some task for a newcomer to find the right settings.
 No spool is alike, and the specifications may vary.
 Make sure you cover these bases: